Benefits Research Programme

 - Salvador - Upgrading the Municipal Bus Fleet: Technical Assistance Report

 Walking and Cycling

 The Benefits of Walking and Cycling research is built upon three years of forward-thinking work with Novo Nordisk, supporting 18 C40 cities to provide the evidence base for the health, economic and climate benefits of walking and cycling.
 Working with the C40 Walking & Cycling Network, we are translating the outcomes from our leading research into a cutting edge, easy-to-use tool, to empower cities to measure the benefits in their own cities, along with additional resources and case studies to provide additional context to this work.

 - Mexico City Massive Bike Parking Facilities Case Study

 Piloting a Global Approach to Benefits Measurement

 This report presents initial findings from piloting a global approach to benefits measurement.
-C40, in partnership with Novo Nordisk, undertook ground breaking research to develop and test a standard approach to measuring the benefits of climate action.
+C40, in partnership with Novo Nordisk and Ramboll, undertook ground breaking research to develop and test a standard approach to measuring the benefits of climate action.